chaosbunker/dockerbunker/README.md

 # What is dockerbunker

 `dockerbunker` is a tool that helps configure, deploy and manage dockerized web-applications or static sites behind an nginx reverse proxy.
+Apps can easily be fully backed up or restored from a previous backup.
 The only requirement is docker.

 [![asciicast](preview.png "dockerbunker asciicast preview")](https://asciinema.org/a/PGkj249ZRCtYKKSmpgqymBWmh)

-##### Currently included:
+#### Currently included:

 | A - G        | H - O           | P - Z  |
 | :-------------: |:-------------:| :-----:|